-Rush Limbaugh Thinks Hurricane Irma Is Part Of A Vast Conspiracy
+Rush Limbaugh Claims Hurricane Irma Is Part Of A Vast Conspiracy

 “Hurricane Harvey and the TV pictures that accompany that go a long way to helping further and create the panic,” Limbaugh said.

-After spending the entire segment politicizing storm preparations and coverage, Limbaugh lamented how political everything had become.
+After spending the entire segment politicizing storm preparations and coverage, Limbaugh lamented how political everything has become.

 “I wish that not everything that involved news had become corrupted and politicized, but it just has,” he said.